eltonjrv/myself/README.md

 --> Ad-hoc reviewer of the following journals: BMC Research Notes; BMC Bioinformatics; Vaccine; Journal of Biomedical Informatics; Infection, Genetics and Evolution.

---> Bioinformatics analyst programming on both PERL and R languages and Unix/Shell proficient.
+--> Bioinformatics analyst programming in both PERL and R languages and Unix/Shell proficient.

 Please see my CV (attached to this branch) for more details.